Why We Can't Predict Sunset Times Exactly

 Hasse's unique contribution was to point out that a strong thermal inversion can produce a Kimmfläche or “horizon surface” above the horizontal.
 This false horizon can best be thought of as the upper edge of Wegener's blank strip associated with a superior mirage.
 If that mirage contains only an inverted image of the distant sea surface, it may not be noticed.
 However, as Wegener (1918) pointed out, this strip blocks the observer's view of the Sun (and other celestial objects); so its upper edge will be where the setting Sun disappears, if the strip's lower edge is hidden by the physical horizon.
 Because of the very great refraction at this false horizon, the sunset will appear to be greatly delayed.

 A similar elevation of the apparent horizon can sometimes be produced by a distant layer of coastal stratus.
-If its upper surface is flat enough, it can be mistaken for the sea horizon.
+If its upper surface is smooth enough, it can be mistaken for the sea horizon.
 This may account for some reports of anomalously small refraction at sunset (i.e., early sunsets).

 Also, if there is an inferior mirage at the horizon, the “last glimpse” of the Sun occurs a few minutes of arc above the apparent horizon.
 (See, for example, an animated simulation of an inferior-mirage sunset — or the same sunset at high resolution.)
 As the diurnal motion carries the Sun through 1 minute of arc in 4 seconds of time, that alone would make the sunset appear several seconds before the expected time; however, the fold line of the inferior mirage is always below the astronomical horizon, so the mirage actually makes the sunset occur a little later than expected.